Tyddyn Sydney Bach

 The bedroom area has a hand-made pine bed with wooden drawers underneath has a memory foam mattress, pine wardrobe and pine chest of drawers/dressing table with mirrors and hairdryer.
 Bed linen is provided.

-The open plan fitted kitchen/dining area is fully equipped including a dishwasher, fridge freezer, combination microwave grill oven, gas hob and extractor hood, with table linen, crockery, cutlery and glassware.
+The open plan fitted kitchen/dining area was refurbished in April 2013 and now has under-floor heating, it is fully equipped including a dishwasher, washer dryer, fridge freezer, combination microwave grill oven, gas hob and extractor hood, with table linen, crockery, cutlery and glassware.

 Tyddyn Sydney Bach is well-equipped from vacuum cleaner and ironing board through to Slowcooker and egg timer.